Home Herbs A to Z Ardraka (Zingiber officinale)

 CEO & Founder of IAFA®

-Home remedies of Zingiber officinale or Ardraka
+Home Remedies of Zingiber officinale or Ardraka

 Ayurveda has recorded evidence dates back from more than 3000 years.
 Herbal home remedies were popular from the origin of Ayurveda.
 Ginger is one among popular herb which is used a herb as well as food spicing agent at the same time.